36 Hours in New York

 8 PM — Dine on New York's Best

 Robert De Niro’s popular Tribeca Grill serves up American cuisine in a beautiful warehouse that’s been turned into fine dining restaurant.
 The fan-favorite is the buffalo mozzarella arugula salad, but the seared diver scallops with roasted apple and fennel come in close second.

 For a more casual, walk-in setting, head to Marea for simple yet amazing seafood.
-Side note: Its handmade pasta is to die for.
+Side note: The handmade pasta is to die for.

-Authentic Jamaican food dances out of the colorful diner, Ms. Lilly’s.
+Authentic Jamaican food dances out of the colorful diner, Miss Lily’s.
 Serving soulful dishes with an upbeat ambiance, prepare to leave with a smile.

 For a little New York swank, nothing beats Beauty and Essex.
 This happenin’ restaurant with a pawn shop façade serves sexy, small plates for sharing (and even champagne in the ladies’ room).

 For 20 years, the classic spot Da Umberto has been bringing the laid-back atmosphere of Tuscany to the Big Apple — you can taste the patience and all the Italian tradition.

 10 PM — Drink Like a King, With a King

 Famous for its eponymous mural painted by Maxfield Parrish and its storied history in New York, The King Cole Bar is drinking royalty.
 The massive mural dominates the space but isn’t the only sign of Old World charm.
 The bar’s grand display of spirits, small wooden tables and grandiose chandeliers add to the air of sophistication.
 The elegance is mirrored in the fine dining and inventive cocktail menu.

 New York City is full of great hotel bars.